My Antonio: Episode 5 (First aired on September 20, 2009)

 After elimination, Christi confronts Miranda about her comments that Christi was sloppy drunk during the elimination ceremony.
 The next morning, Antonio gathers the girls so they can play a game of "Toni Says", where Tully emerges victorious and spends more time with her ex-husband: The other girls feel intimidated and spy on their alone time.
 Later, the women must compete in the main challenge, sculpting a clay figurine of Antonio as he poses nude.
-Autumn and Christi emerge victorious and Antonio and the two girls will later have a romantic boatride date.
+Autumn and Christi emerge victorious, and Antonio and the two girls will later have a romantic boat ride date.
 Meanwhile, the girls attend a disco with Antonio, where tension rises between the girls as Christi and Tania clash after Tania accuses her of being two-faced.
 After the date, Tully tells Jessica that she's too young for Antonio, and she lashes back and points out that Tully still lives in her parents and does not have a job.
 Miranda has not spent time with Antonio due to an allergic reaction to a spider bite, and the girls ponder why she's so confident that she's staying since she never spends time with Antonio.
 At elimination, Antonio says so long to Jessica, telling her that she's too young.